Tom Brown's School Days (1940 film)

-Tom Brown's School Days is a 1940 coming-of-age drama film about a teenage boy's experiences at Rugby School, Warwickshire in the early 19th century under the reforming headmastership of Thomas Arnold.
+Tom Brown's School Days is a 1940 American coming-of-age drama film about a teenage boy's experiences at Rugby School, Warwickshire in the early 19th century under the reforming headmastership of Thomas Arnold.
 It stars Sir Cedric Hardwicke, Freddie Bartholomew and Jimmy Lydon in the title role.
 The film was based on the 1857 novel, Tom Brown's School Days by Thomas Hughes.